 What you need to know about Prosper Healthcare Lending

-Prosper Healthcare Lending is a division of Prosper, a peer-to-peer lender.
+Prosper Healthcare Lending is a division of Prosper.
 PHL offers medical loans in several specialty areas that your insurance may not cover, which include the following:

 - Bariatric surgery